-I gathered a few junky stuff from my hoard and turned a paddle ball racket into a Rudolph The Red Nosed Reindeer Christmas Wreath.
-Mod Podge Extreme Glitter is responsible for making the wreath all sparkly.
+I gathered a few junky stuff from my hoard and turned a paddle ball racket into a Reindeer Christmas Wreath.
+You could call him Rudolph because he has a red nose.
+I used Mod Podge Extreme Glitter to make the wreath all sparkly.

-Isn’t he just the cutest.
+Isn’t he just the cutest?
 Rudolph was fun to put together.
-The eyes are wood furniture knobs and the nose is a finial.
-You just never know when parts and pieces are going to come in handy.
+The eyes are wood furniture knobs, and the nose is a finial.
+I save everything!
+You just never know when parts and pieces will come in handy.

 How To Make A Reindeer Christmas Wreath